Reporter's Notes: A Vivid and Profound Research Demonstration - Breaking Latest News

-Xinhua News Agency, Guangzhou, April 15th Topic: Reporter’s Notes: A Vivid and Profound Research Demonstration
+Xinhua News Agency, Guangzhou, April 15th Title: Reporter’s Notes: A Vivid and Profound Research Demonstration

 Xinhua News Agency reporters Zhu Jichai and Huang Yue